abpio/abp-commercial-docs/en/startup-templates/microservice/index.md

 *Figure: The solution structure (it will be a slightly different based on your UI preference).*

-## Run the Solution on TYE

-You can run and debug the whole solution on [dotnet/tye](https://github.com/dotnet/tye).
-Simply check [How to Run Microservice Template on Tye](./microservice-tye-guide.md).

-## Run the Solution on IDE

-The system consists of multiple applications should be running together.

-### Run the Infrastructure
+## Run the Infrastructure

 The **etc/docker** folder under the main solution contains a `up.ps1` file.
 Execute it to run the necessary infrastructure services:

 <img src="../../images/microservice-template-run-infrastructure.png" alt="microservice-template-run-infrastructure" style="zoom:150%;" />

 > First running may contain additional steps and take a long time since it will download the missing Docker images.

+## Run the Solution on TYE

+You can run and debug the microservice solution using [dotnet/tye](https://github.com/dotnet/tye).
+Simply check [Microservice Template Tye Integration](./microservice-tye-guide.md).

+## Run the Solution on IDE

+The system consists of multiple applications should be running together.

 ### Running the Authentication Server